thanasisn/BBand_LAP/Readme.md

 We use a dataset of parquet files as a database for all measurements and additional data.
 And some files with extra meta data for the database.
-It should be easy to migrate to a pure database like duckdb or sqlite.
+It should be easy to migrate to a pure database like `duckdb` or `sqlite`.